Skip to content

 Winter Break Nature Camp

-Kids aged 6 to 12 are invited to start the new year with four full days of seasonal outdoor fun, led by the Humber Arboretum's Nature Interpreters.
+Kids aged 6 to 12 are invited to start the new year with three full days of seasonal outdoor fun, led by the Humber Arboretum's Nature Educators.
 Give your child a chance to get outside and be active while they develop a lasting appreciation for the natural environment.

 Winter Break Nature Camp activities include: